Hard processes in multi-TeV ion collisions: Parton Densities

 In comparison to the proton [second panel of Fig.~\ref{fig:ionPDFx_MultiIon_Q_x10GeV}], we observe a variety of behaviors.
 For the \textit{average nucleon}, all four parton species displayed have densities that are smaller than those of the proton for \confirm{$x\lesssim 10^{-3}$}.
-However, this observation is subject to the sizable $g$ and $q_{\rm sea}$ uncertainties in this regime.
+This observation is subject to the sizable $g$ and $q_{\rm sea}$ uncertainties in this regime.
+Furthermore, due to the weak dependence on $A$ and the relative ``largeness'' of $x$ at $\mathcal{O}(10^{-3})$, it is unclear whether the suppression is related to saturation~\cite{Kutak:2003bd,Jalilian-Marian:2005ccm,Albacete:2014fwa,STAR:2021fgw}.
 For larger momentum fractions of \confirm{$x\sim 10^{-3}-10^{-1}$}, the $g$ and $d$ distributions exceed those of the proton, while the $q_{\rm sea}$ one is comparable to that of the proton and the $u$ density remains well below unity.
 For \confirm{$x\gtrsim 0.1$}, this trend continues for $d$, $u$, and $q_{\rm sea}$ and again reflects the neutron-rich nature of $^{208}$Pb.
 Moving from $^{208}$Pb to $^{131}$Xe (third panel) and $^{12}$C (bottom panel), we observe that the distributions of individual parton species each begin to converge and mirror that of the proton, particularly for the gluon and sea distributions and \confirm{$x\lesssim 0.1$}.
 The $d$ and $u$ quark distributions maintain smaller normalizations but similar shapes to the proton's distributions for \confirm{$x\lesssim 10^{-2}$} as atomic number decreases.
 Likewise, they maintain differences in normalization and shape for larger $x$ as atomic number decreases.
 In the $^{12}$C panel, predictions exhibit PDF uncertainties that are sufficiently small to observe that the $d$ and $g$ ratios continue to grow in the $x\to1$ limit.
 While such a trend is evident for $d$ in other nuclei, the gluon uncertainties are too large to identify this clearly.
-Furthermore, the relative increases in $d$ and $g$ for $^{12}$C with respect to the proton are larger than the relative decreases in $u$ and $q_{\rm sea}$.
+The relative increases in $d$ and $g$ for $^{12}$C with respect to the proton are larger than the relative decreases in $u$ and $q_{\rm sea}$.

 The behavior in the ratios as $x\to1$ illustrates the well-known Fermi motion model for large-$x$ partons in heavy nuclei.
 In essence, intra-nuclear exchanges of, \textit{e.g.}, pions as illustrated in Fig.~\ref{fig:diagram_QCDexchanges}(c), between nucleons in a large nucleus will cause some nucleons to carry an energy that is larger than the average nucleon energy (and others to carry a below-average energy).
 A larger $A$ number corresponds to a larger variation of momenta carried by individual nucleons.
 In more energetic nucleons, the most energetic partons will subsequently carry an above-average energy, and hence populate the large-$x$ region.
 However, in single-nucleon systems like the proton, momentum conservation strongly suppresses the large-$x$ region.
 This leads to a ratio of PDFs (per nucleon) that is larger than unity.
 It then follows from momentum sum rules that the distributions should be smaller at small momentum fractions.
 That is to say, momentum and probability conservation dictate that \textit{increases} in parton densities at large momentum fractions should be compensated by \textit{decreases} at small momentum fractions.